Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The sections of the LSAT are:

-• Logical Reasoning: 2 sections, each containing 24-26 questions.
-Logical Reasoning tests your ability to determine the main points of an argument as well as finding relevant information within a piece of text and applying logic to reach an reasoned outcome.
-There are 2 sections of Logical Reasoning as it is one of the primary attributes of a successful attorney.
+• Logical Reasoning: This section tests your ability to determine the main points of an argument, as well as finding relevant information within a piece of text and applying logic to reach an reasoned outcome.

-• Analytical Reasoning: Contains 4 logic games, each with 4-7 questions.
+• Analytical Reasoning: Otherwise known as “logic games.”
 This section tests your ability to determine relationships between concepts, apply logic to complex and ambiguous situations, and to understand effects of rules on outcomes and decisions.

-• Reading Comprehension: Contains 4 passages with a total and 27 questions split between the sections.
-The questions test your ability to find relevant information within a text, isolate and determine the main ideas of the passages, and understand dense scholarly text.
+• Reading Comprehension: These questions test your ability to find relevant information within a text, isolate and determine the main ideas of the passages, and understand dense scholarly text.

 • Variable Section: This is an unscored experimental section that can have games, reading comprehension, or arguments.